syncfusion-content/flutter-docs/Flutter/datagrid/columns-sizing.md

 ## Fill the remaining width for any column

-While setting `SfDataGrid.columnWidthMode` as `lastColumnFill` remaining width is applied to the last column.
-The remaining width of a specific column can be applied by setting `GridColumn.columnWidthMode` property.
+While setting `SfDataGrid.columnWidthMode` as `lastColumnFill`  the remaining width is applied to the last column.
+The remaining width of a specific column can be applied by setting the `GridColumn.columnWidthMode` property.

 {% tabs %}
 {% highlight Dart %}